mizterp/butter/README.md

 This is useful for looking at the top (most frequent words on a webpage)

-This library has optimized for cooking recipes sites.
+This library was made recognizing cooking ingredients from recipes web sites.
+You can modify it to be used in other domains.

 ## more info
 This library doens't need to make use of recipes microformat to work, but if you would like more info